input-output-hk/ouroboros-leios/delta_q/Towards_Load_Analysis.md

 The focus of published work on ΔQSD (that I’m aware of) is to model the timeliness of outcomes without resource constraints, with strong results on algebraic equivalences to help with efficient expression evaluation.
 Within the context of Ouroboros Leios we very much need to model resource constraints and their non-linear effects on timeliness, though, because the focus of that work is to approach as closely as possible the allocated network bandwidth of the system — which implies that resources will frequently be used at their limits.

+> This article documents my journey in understanding how ΔQSD can be used, with some missteps and wrong interpretations along the way.
+> One important thing I learnt was that ΔQSD is meant only for timeliness analysis, complemented by load tracking _synthesis_.
+> In other words, the effect of resource constraint is fed into the model, not an output of the evaluation of the model.

 ## High fidelity resource usage tracking

 Timeliness analyses are performed while retaining full detail on possible executions; this is achieved by computing over cumulative distribution functions (CDF) instead of scalar values.